 Have you heard of Inland Sea Oats (Chasmanthium latifolium)?
 It is my new favorite grass!
 I have always loved the look of ornamental grasses mixed into landscaped areas.
 I often like to use them in container pots as well.

 However, the one drawback with ornamental grasses is they typically need full sun to look their best.
 In my yard dotted with large live oak trees, a full sun spot is tough to find!
 That is not the case with Inland Sea Oats.
 This grass performs just as beautifully in shade.
-In fact, it is the perfect plant to incorporate into a shady spot of your yard.
+In fact, it is the perfect plant to incorporate into a shady spot of your yard or gardens.

 Other names for Inland Sea Oats